With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSunrise Services Inc Mount Vernon College Way is a mental health facility in Mount Vernon, WA, located at 2500 East College Way, in the 98273 zip code.
-Sunrise Services Inc Mount Vernon College Way provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Mount Vernon College Way provides dialectical behavior therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Sunrise Services Inc Mount Vernon College Way provides telemedicine/telehealth and outpatient treatment.
+Sunrise Services Inc Mount Vernon College Way provides trauma therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
 Sunrise Services Inc Mount Vernon College Way also supports people requiring dual diagnosis treatment.
-Some other services available at Sunrise Services Inc Mount Vernon College Way include supported employment, intensive case management and suicide prevention services.
+Some other services available at Sunrise Services Inc Mount Vernon College Way include intensive case management, illness management and recovery and case management.

 Learn MoreCompass Health Skagit Pact Program is one of mental health facilities in Mount Vernon, Washington, located at 209 Milwaukee Street, 98273 zip code.
 Compass Health Skagit Pact Program provides outpatient treatment.
-Compass Health Skagit Pact Program provides individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Compass Health Skagit Pact Program provides individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Compass Health Skagit Pact Program also supports people with serious mental illness.
-Additional services provided at Compass Health Skagit Pact Program include intensive case management, housing services and assertive community treatment.
+Additional services provided at Compass Health Skagit Pact Program include intensive case management, case management and housing services.

 Learn MoreCompass Health Skagit Adult Services is a mental health clinic in Mount Vernon, WA, located at 1100 South 2nd Street, 2nd Street Building, 98273 zip code area.
-Compass Health Skagit Adult Services provides telemedicine/telehealth and outpatient treatment.
-Compass Health Skagit Adult Services offers behavior modification, couples/family therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Compass Health Skagit Adult Services provides outpatient treatment and telemedicine/telehealth.
+Compass Health Skagit Adult Services offers group therapy, psychotropic medication and activity therapy to adults, seniors 65 or older and young adults.
 Compass Health Skagit Adult Services also supports people with serious mental illness.
-Additional services offered at Compass Health Skagit Adult Services include chronic disease/illness management, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Additional services offered at Compass Health Skagit Adult Services include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.

 Learn MoreSea Mar Behavioral Health Mt Vernon Highway 99 is a mental health facility in Mount Vernon, WA, located at 2203 Old Highway 99 South Road, 98273 zip code area.
 Sea Mar Behavioral Health Mt Vernon Highway 99 provides outpatient treatment and telemedicine/telehealth.
-Sea Mar Behavioral Health Mt Vernon Highway 99 provides dialectical behavior therapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Sea Mar Behavioral Health Mt Vernon Highway 99 provides integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to young adults, adults and seniors 65 or older.
 Sea Mar Behavioral Health Mt Vernon Highway 99 also supports LGBT.
-Additional services offered by Sea Mar Behavioral Health Mt Vernon Highway 99 consist of court-ordered outpatient treatment, family psychoeducation and education services.
+Additional services offered by Sea Mar Behavioral Health Mt Vernon Highway 99 consist of court-ordered outpatient treatment, education services and integrated primary care services.

 Learn MorePioneer Center North Pioneer Human Services is a mental health treatment center in Sedro Woolley, Washington, located at 1960 Thompson Drive, part of the 98284 zip code.
 Pioneer Center North Pioneer Human Services provides residential treatment.
-Pioneer Center North Pioneer Human Services also offers dialectical behavior therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Pioneer Center North Pioneer Human Services also offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
 Pioneer Center North Pioneer Human Services supports people requiring dual diagnosis treatment.
 Pioneer Center North Pioneer Human Services also provides case management.

 Learn MoreIsland Hospital Psychiatry And Behavioral Health Clinic is a mental health clinic in Anacortes, WA, located at 2511 M Avenue, Suite G, in the 98221 zip code.
 Island Hospital Psychiatry And Behavioral Health Clinic provides outpatient treatment.
-Island Hospital Psychiatry And Behavioral Health Clinic offers cognitive behavioral therapy, trauma therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-More services at Island Hospital Psychiatry And Behavioral Health Clinic include suicide prevention services, integrated primary care services and court-ordered outpatient treatment.
+Island Hospital Psychiatry And Behavioral Health Clinic offers trauma therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and children / adolescents.
+More services at Island Hospital Psychiatry And Behavioral Health Clinic include court-ordered outpatient treatment, integrated primary care services and suicide prevention services.

 Learn MoreSea Mar Behavioral Health Anacortes/sea Mar Community Health Centers is a mental health center in Anacortes, Washington, located at 1004 M Avenue, Suite 107, 98221 zip code.
 Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers provides outpatient treatment.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers offers trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and children / adolescents.
-Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports people requiring dual diagnosis treatment, military families and people with traumatic brain injury.
-More services available at Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers include case management, court-ordered outpatient treatment and illness management and recovery.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers offers dialectical behavior therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers also supports people with traumatic brain injury, military families and people requiring dual diagnosis treatment.
+More services available at Sea Mar Behavioral Health Anacortes/sea Mar Community Health Centers include court-ordered outpatient treatment, assertive community treatment and illness management and recovery.

 Learn MoreSunrise Services Inc Stanwood is a mental health treatment center in Stanwood, WA, located at 9527 271 Street Nw, 98292 zip code area.
 Sunrise Services Inc Stanwood provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Stanwood offers dialectical behavior therapy, psychotropic medication and trauma therapy to adults, young adults and seniors 65 or older.
+Sunrise Services Inc Stanwood offers trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
 Sunrise Services Inc Stanwood also supports people with serious mental illness.
-Additional services at Sunrise Services Inc Stanwood consist of housing services, case management and court-ordered outpatient treatment.
+Additional services at Sunrise Services Inc Stanwood consist of case management, supported housing and housing services.

 Learn MoreSunrise Services Inc Oak Harbor is a mental health clinic in Oak Harbor, Washington, located at 530 Ne Midway Boulevard, 98277.
 Sunrise Services Inc Oak Harbor offers telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Oak Harbor provides cognitive behavioral therapy, group therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Sunrise Services Inc Oak Harbor provides dialectical behavior therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Sunrise Services Inc Oak Harbor also supports people with serious mental illness.
-Some other services provided by Sunrise Services Inc Oak Harbor include supported housing, case management and supported employment.
+Some other services provided by Sunrise Services Inc Oak Harbor include case management, supported employment and court-ordered outpatient treatment.

 Learn MoreSea Mar Behavioral Health Oak Harbor is a mental health facility in Oak Harbor, WA, located at 31640 State Route 20, Suite 1, in the 98277 zip code.
-Sea Mar Behavioral Health Oak Harbor provides outpatient treatment and telemedicine/telehealth.
-Sea Mar Behavioral Health Oak Harbor provides trauma therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
-Sea Mar Behavioral Health Oak Harbor also supports people with trauma, LGBT and people with serious mental illness.
-Some other services available at Sea Mar Behavioral Health Oak Harbor include supported employment, education services and housing services.
+Sea Mar Behavioral Health Oak Harbor provides telemedicine/telehealth and outpatient treatment.
+Sea Mar Behavioral Health Oak Harbor provides group therapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and adults.
+Sea Mar Behavioral Health Oak Harbor also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services available at Sea Mar Behavioral Health Oak Harbor include housing services, supported employment and case management.

 Learn MoreLake Whatcom Center Agate Heights Alf is a mental health clinic in Bellingham, WA, located at 3400 Agate Heights Road, 98226 zip code area.
 Lake Whatcom Center Agate Heights Alf provides outpatient treatment and residential treatment.
-Lake Whatcom Center Agate Heights Alf offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Lake Whatcom Center Agate Heights Alf also supports people requiring dual diagnosis treatment, people with trauma and seniors or older adults.
-Additional services offered at Lake Whatcom Center Agate Heights Alf include education services, psychosocial rehabilitation services and integrated primary care services.
+Lake Whatcom Center Agate Heights Alf offers individual psychotherapy, behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
+Lake Whatcom Center Agate Heights Alf also supports veterans, people with serious mental illness and people with PTSD.
+Additional services offered at Lake Whatcom Center Agate Heights Alf include education services, suicide prevention services and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.